TaitoUnited/full-stack-template/CONFIGURATION.md

 ## Kubernetes

 The `scripts/heml.yaml` file contains default Kubernetes settings for all environments and the `scripts/helm-*.yaml` files contain environment specific overrides for them.
-By modying these files you can easily configure environment variables, resource requirements and autoscaling for your containers.
+By modifying these files you can easily configure environment variables, resource requirements and autoscaling for your containers.

 You can deploy configuration changes without rebuilding with the `taito deployment deploy:ENV` command.